evanpeikon/PPI_Network_Analysis/README.md

 ## 🧬 Modeling Protein Interactions Using Differential Equations

-Using the subgraph for the top 10 proteins, based on degree centrality, we can create the following interaction map:
+In biological systems, proteins rarely act alone—they function within intricate networks, where their interactions drive processes like signal transduction, metabolism, and gene expression.
+To better understand such systems, we can model protein-protein interaction (PPI) networks as mathematical systems.
+Here, we focus on a subset of 10 proteins, identified based on their degree centrality (a measure of how many connections a protein has in the network).
+These proteins form a highly interactive subgraph, which we can use to simulate protein dynamics.

+The subgraph includes the following interactions:
 - Itgax is connected to Fcgr3, Csf1r, Ptprc, and Cd86.
 - Fcgr3 is connected to Itgax, Tyrobp, Csf1r, Ptprc, and Cd86.
 - Tyrobp is connected to Fcgr3 and Csf1r.